rcabezas29/ft_transcendence/docs/Database/database-users.markdown

     Default is `default_avatar.png`.
 - **password**: hashed password.
 - **elo**: game elo.
 Default is `1000`.
+- **twoFactorAuthenticationSecret**: user secret for the 2FA generated in the proces of enabling 2FA.
+- **isTwoFactorAuthenticationEnabled**: whether the 2FA is enabled.
+Default is `false`.
 - **stats**: the user's stats.
     - The `user` table has a OneToOne relation with the `stats` table.
     - The `stats` table is the "owner" of the relation: even if the stats are **not visible** on